gergelygembela/retehf6/Analysis.md

 Tests whether the ACC can be turned off.

 ### Test testReq2_1_1_2
-Tests whether tha acc can command the engine to hold/maintain speed.
+Tests whether the ACC can command the engine to hold/maintain speed.

 ## Review and summary